eamonnmcmanus/ConnectionsGuessing/README.md

 and studied by him in [this document](https://docs.google.com/document/d/1-Yq24GkJM4KwVuM0WSk85fZEpKLdXX99ZjxP1Eh3mFQ/edit?usp=sharing).

-The [Connections](https://www.nytimes.com/games/connections) game in the New York Times presents a grid of 16 items, where the goal is to divide the items into 4 sets, where the items in each set are connected in some way.
-So for example a set might be {MELT, VAPORIZE, CONDENSE, FREEZE}, where the connection is that they are changes from one state of matter to another.
+The [Connections](https://www.nytimes.com/games/connections) game in the New York Times presents a grid of 16 items.
+The goal is to divide the items into 4 sets, where the items in each set are connected in some way.
+So for example a set might be {MELT, VAPORIZE, CONDENSE, FREEZE}, with the connection being that they are changes from one state of matter to another.
 (This game is clearly inspired by the Connecting Wall from the [Only Connect](https://en.wikipedia.org/wiki/Only_Connect) quiz show on the BBC.)